femog008/DevOpsNanoDegree/README.md

 ### Getting Started

-Before you can use this templates successful, you need an Azure subscription and an access to the resources within the platform.
+Before you can use this templates successful, you need an Azure subscription and access to the resources within the platform.
-You also need to be comfortable working in a command prompt.
+You also need to be comfortable working in command prompt or shell.

 1. Clone this repository
 2. Edit the template files